 It’s essential to choose a solution that’s suitable for your business and its infrastructure, so careful consideration is required.
 In summary, the key things to consider when you’re looking for a payroll tool include:

 Once you’ve settled on an option, it’s easy to get started with the help of the provider.

-Our cutting-edge payroll software is designed to meet the unique needs of umbrella companies, recruitment agencies, bureaus, and more.
+Our flexible payroll software is designed to meet the unique needs of umbrella companies, recruitment agencies, bureaus, and more.
 We combine time-saving technology with great customer service, which is why many businesses and choosing to switch to Codapay.
 Book a demo today!